Nikkei rises on chipmakers, energy boost; SoftBank drops

 By Kevin Buckland

-TOKYO, Nov 19 (Reuters) - Japan's Nikkei share average rose on Friday, as chipmaking giants tracked a rally in their U.S. peers and energy shares surged after oil prices dipped.
+TOKYO, Nov 19 (Reuters) - Japan's Nikkei share average rose on Friday as chipmaking giants tracked their U.S. peers higher and energy shares surged after a rebound in oil prices.

-The broader Topix .TOPX added 0.11%.
-The growth index .TOPXG rose 0.25%, compared with a small loss for the value index .TOPXV.
+The broader Topix .TOPX started slowly but rushed to catch up in the afternoon session and ended 0.44% higher.
+The growth index .TOPXG advanced 0.56%, outpacing the 0.32% rise in the value index .TOPXV.

-That helped the S&P 500 .SPX and Nasdaq .IXIC to close at all-time highs.

-Meanwhile, a dip in crude oil to six-week lows helped energy companies, as well as supporting investor sentiment more broadly.
+Meanwhile, a rebound in crude oil from six-week lows reached on Thursday lifted energy companies, with Inpex 1605.T advancing 3.22%.

 The Japanese government's announcement of a planned $490 billion stimulus package was largely ignored by the market, partly because the details were already reported by local media on Thursday.